dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 Mongo is the database that we are going to use.
 We've already installed `mongodb` using Homebrew.
 Follow further [installation instructions here](https://docs.mongodb.com/manual/installation/#mongodb-community-edition).

  🚀 You will need to run the `mongod &` process, which your node app will connect to.
 This is a background server process. ⚠️ On OSX if you get a permissions error you need to make sure that the database dir is writable `sudo chown $USER /data/db`.
+If you get an error about `/data/db` not existing you can run: `sudo mkdir -p /data/db`.

 There is a commmandline client we'll use to connect to the database: `mongo`.
 You can also play around with a more graphical client [mongodb compass community](https://www.mongodb.com/download-center?jmp=nav#compass) (just make sure to download the *community* version).

 🚀  Below are some commands to run in the mongo client to create some polls.

 ```bash
 # mongoshell is a commandline interface to your local mongo db